 Our Compensation Committee believes it is essential to provide equity-based compensation to our executive officers in order to link the interests and risks of our executive officers with those of our stockholders, reinforcing our commitment to ensuring a strong linkage between company performance and pay.
-In 2020, we granted equity-based compensation to our NEOs in the form of stock options and restricted stock units pursuant to our 2014 Equity Incentive Award Plan.
+In 2021, we granted equity-based compensation to our NEOs in the form of stock options and restricted stock units pursuant to our 2014 Equity Incentive Award Plan.
 We believe stock options effectively align the interests of our executives with those of our stockholders because our NEOs will realize no value in their stock options in the event they fail to increase stockholder value over the term of their options.
 We also grant restricted stock units because they are less dilutive than stock options, and reward our NEOs for growth in the price of our stock while providing value in a declining market, which we believe discourages excessive risk taking.
-In determining the size of the annual stock option and restricted stock unit grants made to our NEOs in January 2020, our Compensation Committee considered the performance of our NEOs in 2019, the level of each NEO's responsibilities, and the option awards that were granted in 2019.
+In determining the size of the annual stock option and restricted stock unit grants made to our NEOs in

+January 2021, our Compensation Committee considered the performance of our NEOs in 2020, the level of each NEO's responsibilities, and the option awards that were granted in 2020.

-In January 2020, our Board of Directors made the following grants of stock options to our NEOs:
+In January 2021, our Board of Directors made the following equity-based grants to our NEOs:

-Name Number of Shares Underlying Stock Options (#)
+Name Number of Shares Underlying Stock Options (#) Number of Restricted Stock Units (#)

 Dennis M. Lanfear 500,000

+Vincent Anicetti 62,500 31,250

+Vladimir Vexler, Ph.D.
+62,500 31,250

 Jean-Frédéric Viret, Ph.D.
-62,500

-Vincent Anicetti 62,500

-Vladimir Vexler, Ph.D.
-62,500
+62,500 31,250